naim-panjwani/LocusFocus/docs/source/current_versions.rst

 - v1.4.7 alpha (Feb.
 17, 2020)
    - Added output table for parameters used in a particular app run
    - Added output table to help guide and interpret SS colocalization results more easily
+- v1.4.8 alpha (Mar.
+24, 2020)
+   - Fixed SS computation issue when LD matrix has missing values
+   - Fixed wrong output for the total number of GTEx datasets in the SS guidance table

 ******************
 Datasets